benber86/curve-blog/content/posts/gho-users/index.md

     <canvas id="chart-growth-and-utilization" width="800" height="400"></canvas>
 </div>

-However as borrow cap increases become larger, there are larger time windows for new users to mint GHO.
+However, as borrow cap increases become larger, there are now larger time windows for new users to mint GHO.
 After the first <span>$35m</span> borrow cap was reached in 2023, any subsequent available borrowing capacity (from either cap raises or loan repayments) was filled within a couple of days, and often in just a few hours.
-But the large increases in summer 2024 (from <span>$75m</span> to <span>$150m</span>) took over a month to fill, and the current cap, at the time of writing, has not been filled for over 2 weeks:
+But the large increases in summer 2024 (from <span>$75m</span> to <span>$150m</span>) took almost a month to fill, and the current cap, at the time of writing, has not been filled for over 2 weeks:

 <script src="../../js/gho-users/fill-times-chart.js"></script>